You’re one of the most important links in the chain between farmers and the general population.

-An agri business website should contain the obvious information like contact details.
-If you have many branches throughout South Africa you should have contact details for all branches on your website.
+An agricultural business website should contain the obvious information like contact details.
+If you have many branches throughout your state, or the US, you should have contact details for all branches on your website.

 Your website should contain an about page with your company’s proud heritage as well as current leadership.

-But with a great agri website you can do so much more.
+But with a great agricultural website, you can do so much more.

-If you set up your website correctly you can market to farmers in different areas of specialisation.
+If you set up your website correctly, you can market to farmers in different areas of specialization.

 You can target grain farmers, dairy farmers, livestock farmers, wine farmers, sugar cane farmers; any farmer who requires your products and services.

-You don’t want to try and sell the Fendt 1000 Vario (a monster of a tractor!) to a one man sheep farmer.
-Your targeting would be completely off and you won’t make a single sale.
+You want to avoid selling the Fendt 1000 Vario (a monster of a tractor!) to a one-man sheep farmer.
+Your targeting would be completely off, and you won’t make a single sale.

-What’s more, if you use your website correctly you’ll receive traffic for years to come, whereas if you focus solely on social media like Facebook your marketing will disappear like rain in the Eastern Cape.
+What’s more, if you use your website correctly you’ll receive traffic for years to come, whereas if you focus solely on social media like Facebook, your marketing will disappear like a drop of water in the Mojave.

 There’s hardly a better way to reach farmers than through email.

-That’s because farmers mostly go onto Facebook to ontspan.
+That’s because farmers mostly go onto Facebook to relax.

 Facebook is like a pub.
-People go there to laugh at memes and moan along with others about the current political situation and how bad loadshedding is.
+People go there to laugh at memes and moan along with others about the current political situation and how bad the president is.

 It’s not the ideal place to interrupt people with a sales pitch.